heroku/heroku-xcode/README.md

 Heroku-Xcode is a Heroku CLI plugin that downloads environment variables from an app to an Xcode configuration file (.xcconfig).

 This plugin allows you to extend the best-practice of storing config in the environment, as described in [The 12 Factor App](http://www.12factor.net/config), to the client, by synchronizing configuration values between the client and server.
+This protects sensitive information, such as passwords, API keys, or any other values used by your project.

 > We recommend that you add any resulting `.xcconfig` files to your `.gitignore`, opting instead to provide instructions on how to download the remote configuration.
-Doing this will protect any sensitive information, such as passwords, API keys, and other values used by your project.

 ## Installation